arborchurch/arbor-web/site/content/page/groups.md

 <div style="font-size: 20px;">

-<p>Group signups are happening now! </p>
+<p>Group signups start April 8th! </p>

-<p>Click to see what clicks for you and that friend you're bringing along...the winter trimester of groups runs all of February and March, and many of them have an open door all throughout!
-It's not too late to be involved.   </p>
+<p>Click to see what clicks for you and that friend you're bringing along...the spring trimester of groups runs all of May and June, and many of them have an open door all throughout!
+Enjoy time with the Arbor fam even when it's not Sunday!</p>

 </div>